Science Journey: "From Pencil Lead to Skyscrapers: Building the Future with Carbon Nanomaterials"

 What will the buildings and electronics of the future look like?
 How can some of the strongest materials ever made also be the lightest?

-Caltech graduate student Michael Mazza will explain how chemists and physicists around the world are harnessing the primary building block of life, carbon, to make new and interesting materials.
+In this video, Michael Mazza explains how chemists and physicists around the world are harnessing carbon, the primary building block of life, to make new and interesting materials.

 - How many nanometers are in a meter?